The Fantasticks (film)

-The Fantasticks is a 2000 American musical romantic comedy film directed by Michael Ritchie (his final film to be released before his death the following year).
-The screenplay by Tom Jones and Harvey Schmidt is based on their record-breaking Off-Broadway production of the same name, which ran for 17,162 performances (and was subsequently revived Off-Broadway).
+The Fantasticks is a 1995 American romantic comedy musical film film not released until 2000, directed by filmmaker Michael Ritchie.
+It was last Ritchie film to be released before his death the following year).
+The screenplay by writers Harvey Schmidt and Tom Jones is based on their record-breaking production of the musical The Fantasticks, which ran for 17,162 performances (and which was subsequently revived Off-Broadway).

-Though it was made in 1995, the film did not see a proper (though very limited) release until 2000 in an abridged form.
+Though it was made in 1995, the film did not see a proper (though very limited) release until 2000 in an thoroughly edited form.

-It received mixed reviews from critics.
+The film received mixed reviews from critics.

 Plot

 Amos Babcock Bellamy and Ben Hucklebee scheme to get their respective children, Luisa and Matt, to fall in love.
 Knowing they will resist their fathers' interference, the two men use reverse psychology and fabricate a feud, building a wall between their houses and forbidding their children to speak to each other.
 When their plan works, they enlist the aid of El Gallo, the proprietor of a traveling carnival, to put an end to their supposed disagreement in a manner which will not reveal their deception.

 El Gallo pretends to kidnap Luisa with the help of his troupe, which includes elderly Shakespearean actor Henry Albertson and his mute sidekick Mortimer, and arranges for Matt to rescue her.
 The couple settles into what they anticipate will be domestic bliss, but through the eyes of El Gallo and company they see the harsh realities of the world, and their innocent romanticism is replaced by a more mature understanding of love.